I realise that you can go straight to Numbeo to check out the average living cost in Poland.

 Nevertheless, I have some experience with searching for prices for private healthcare packages.

-Just last year, I was in contact with an agent working for Medicover.
+Back in 2020, I was in contact with an agent working for Medicover.

 The package he was determinedly trying to flog me for several weeks was Elite +.
 The Elite Plus package offers comprehensive outpatient care, unlimited home visits, hospital treatment and medical care overseas.